Managing virtual teams

 Five ways to improve communication in virtual teams

-This 2018 blog highlights recent research by Sharon Hill and Kathryn Bartol reveals simple strategies that boost performance.
-The five key areas are: i) match the technology to the task; ii) make intentions clear; iii) stay in sync; iv) be responsive and supportive; and v) be open and inclusive.
+This 2018 article highlights research by Sharon Hill and Kathryn Bartol on communication in virtual teams.
+It identifies five practical areas: matching the technology to the task, making intentions clear, staying in sync, being responsive and supportive, and being open and inclusive.

-This resource should be used in conjunction with the related pages – Managing virtual meetings and Facilitation tools and techniques.
-Other closely related sections in the site include: the Team building, communities of practice (COPs) and learning groups and Cross-sector partnerships and collaborations.
-The risk communication and engagement page has links to a number of resources which are also aligned to responding to coronavirus.
+This resource should be used alongside the related pages – Managing virtual meetings and Facilitation tools and techniques.
+Other closely related sections in the site include: Communities of practice (COPs) and Cross-sector partnerships and collaborations.